January 18 2018

 - for victims of violence and their families in all places.

-[if !supportLists]· [endif]For people serving in the military and their families, those caught up in persecution, violence and war.
+-for people serving in the military, including Ben Wickerham, and their families, those caught up in persecution, violence and war.

 - for the children and families of Honduras and other Central American countries that they might be restored to safety.